RoboticVisionOrg/carlie_docs/docs/pages/power_management.md

 Carlie is powered using one or two 3-cell 5000mAh LiPo batteries.
 To plug in or replace a battery(s):

 1. Lift up the shell
-2. Locate the two battery slots and their respective XT60 connector one the low-level control board (white PCB).
+2. Locate the two battery slots and their respective XT60 connector on the low-level control board (white PCB).
 There is one battery slot/connector on either side of the vehicle.
 3. Plug in one or two 3-cell LiPo batteries. *Plug in one battery if you plan on doing an extended mission (experiments longer than 1.5 hours); see [Battery Hot Swapping](#battery-hot-swapping) for details*.
 4. Lower the shell, ensuring no cables or components are caught on the edge of the shell.